raymond-chen6/CarND-P5-Vehicle-Detection/README.md

 [image9]: ./output_images/vehicle_detect_result.png

-Here's a sample result before and after my software pipeline processed in a series of video :
+Here's a sample result after my software pipeline processed in a series of video :

 ![alt text][image9]

 * The utility function used in this project is in Python file "./utility.py".

-* The utility function test in IPython notebook "./utility_test.ipynb".
+* The utility function is tested in IPython notebook "./utility_test.ipynb".

-* The model training is in IPython notebook "./train_model.ipynb".
+* The classifier model is trained in IPython notebook "./train_model.ipynb".

 * The vehicle detection pipeline and vehicle detected video generation is in IPython notebook "./vehicle_detection_final_v2.ipynb".